-Situated in a beautiful alpine valley, Fraser is a good choice for relaxation year round.
-The town usually gets lumped together as Winter Park/Fraser, as it’s only minutes from the its neighbor.
-There are a few blocks of businesses spread out along Highway 40.
+Situated in a beautiful alpine valley, Fraser is a good choice for relaxation year-round.
+The town usually gets lumped together with Winter Park, as it’s only minutes from its neighbor.
+It is made up of a few blocks of businesses spread out along Highway 40.

-The population of Fraser was 1,224 in 2010.
-Located in Grand County at 8,574 feet of elevation, it was incorporated on June 15, 1953.
-The Arapaho National Forest surrounds town, offering outdoor recreation in nearly all directions.
-Year round there’s fun to be had in the Fraser River Valley.
+Fraser had about 1,532 permanent residents as of 2019.
+Located in Grand County, the Arapaho National Forest surrounds the town that sits at 8,574 feet.
+With outdoor recreation in nearly all directions, there’s fun to be had year-round in the Fraser River Valley.

 Amtrak Train – The winter “ski train” from Denver’s Union Station delivers passengers looking to ski Winter Park’s famous slopes to Fraser Station.
 You can board the California Zephyr train in either direction, east to Denver, or west to Glenwood Springs and Grand Junction (or onto California).